Scouts' A Million Hands programme - better mental health for all

-One in every ten young people in the UK has a mental health problem.
+1 in every 10 young people in the UK has a mental health problem.
 Mental health problems can stop young people from achieving their goals, now or later in life.

-When we're young we have the best chance to build the foundations for good mental health.
-We want every young person to know how to take care of their mental health – it could make a positive difference to the rest of their lives.
+When we're young, we have the best chance to build the foundations for good mental health.
+We want every young person to know how to take care of their mental health – it could make a positive difference for the rest of their lives.

-Research shows that young people don't always understand what mental health is or how to take care of it.
-But they told us they're passionate about it and that they want to know more.
+Research shows that young people don't always understand mental health or how to take care of it.
+But they told us they're passionate about it and want to know more.

 Are you and your young people up for the challenge?